 Community Privacy Residency (2026)

-A 3-week residency bringing together researchers, builders, and community organizers to co-design and build open-source tools for community privacy, with a focus this year on Countersurveillance, Privacy & Cryptography in AI, and Community Infrastructure.
+The Community Privacy Residency is a 3-week residency bringing together researchers, builders, and community organizers to co-design and build open-source tools for community privacy, with a focus this year on Countersurveillance, Privacy & Cryptography in AI, and Community Infrastructure.

 2026 Residency Info